webplatform/docs/css/atrules/supports/index.md

 {{API_Name}}
 {{Summary_Section|The CSS <code>@supports</code> at-rule lets authors detect support of CSS features directly in CSS.}}
 {{CSS_At_Rule
-|Content=The CSS at-rule <code>@supports</code> is part of the [http://dev.w3.org/csswg/css3-conditional/ CSS Conditional Rules Module Level 3] Editor's Draft.
+|Content=The CSS at-rule <code>@supports</code> is part of the [http://dev.w3.org/csswg/css3-conditional/ CSS Conditional Rules Module Level 3] Draft.
 It allows authors to condition rules based on whether particular property declarations are supported in CSS.

 In other words <code>@supports</code> lets you detect browser support of CSS features directly in CSS. [http://modernizr.com/ Modernizr] is a well known library that detects features using JavaScript.